ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab01.md

 * Write a program to control a simulated robot so that it navigates through both an empty world and a maze environment
 * Save and submit your files for feedback

-The basic end-goals for this part of the lab are (and remember, these are minimal goals, eager for extensions):
+The main goals for this part of the lab are (and remember, these are minimal goals, eager for extensions):

-* Write a program that directs your robot, Picobot, to completely "cover" (i.e., visit all the non-wall spaces) first an empty room, and then a maze.
+* Write a program that directs your robot, Picobot, to completely "cover" (i.e., visit all the non-wall spaces) an empty room
+* Write a program to do the same for a maze

 ## First steps

 * Create a new github repo under the "ucsd-cse-spis-2017" organization.
-Your github repo should be called spis16-lab01-Name1_Name2 (where Name1 and Name2 are the pair names).
+Your github repo should be called spis17-lab01-Name1_Name2 (where Name1 and Name2 are the pair names).

 * Create three text files in your git repo: `answers.txt`, `emptyroom.txt` and `maze.txt`.
 The file `answers.txt` should contain your answers to all the questions in the following section. `emptyroom.txt` and `maze.txt` should contain your Picobot code for the empty room and maze exercises.
 See additional instructions in the subsequent sections.